TimbakTwo/product-preview-card/README.md

-Not a major personal project, only tutorial purposes project test
+Not a major personal project, only tutorial purposes project test, no framework

 (old project, it's nice it's still here)